Xeven777/xipchat/README.md

 - **Build and customize:** Fork this repo and start customizing to build out your own Chrome extension with AI capabilities
 - **Explore Chrome Extension APIs:** Learn more about [Chrome Extension development](https://developer.chrome.com/docs/extensions/) to add advanced features
 - **Get support:** Connect with other developers building on Groq, chat with our team, and submit feature requests on our [Groq Developer Forum](https://community.groq.com)

-### For Founders and Business Leaders

-- **See enterprise capabilities:** This template showcases production-ready AI that can handle realtime business workloads in browser extensions
-- **Discuss your needs:** [Contact our team](https://groq.com/enterprise-access/) to explore how Groq can accelerate your AI initiatives and browser-based applications

 ## Security Notes